The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

    - loading the datasets in the datastores (PostgreSQL and MongoDB).

 7) Working with different datasets:
-   - analyzing datasets using the Python programming language with Jupyter Notebook, Pandas, GeoPandas and much more;
+   - Analyzing datasets using the Python programming language with Jupyter Notebook, Pandas, GeoPandas and much more.

 8) Working with different file formats to store geospatial data:
-   - JSON / GeoJSON (JavaScript Object Notation/ Geographical JavaScript Object Notation)
+   - JSON / GeoJSON (JavaScript Object Notation/ Geographical JavaScript Object Notation).
-   - CSV (Comma-Separated Values in Unicode UTF-8 text format)
+   - CSV (Comma-Separated Values in Unicode UTF-8 text format).
-   - GPX (Geographical version of XML used to store location points of track loggings)
+   - GPX (Geographical version of XML used to store location points of track loggings).
-   - SHP (ShapeFiles; a proprietary but public standard from ESRI for a distribution file format for geospatial datasets)
+   - SHP (ShapeFiles; a proprietary but public standard from ESRI for a distribution file format for geospatial datasets).

-9) Explore and Transform datasets
+9) Explore and Transform datasets:
    - creating simple data visualizations in Python using Cartopy and MatPlotLib for the exploration of datasets;
    - transforming the geospatial data formats to JSON and GeoJSON for storage in datastores.